-The test script runs the entire test from a controlling computer via an IP connection that is remote from the NENG.
+The test script runs the entire test from a lab workstation controlling computer via an IP connection that is remote from the DAPHNE.
 Successful completion of the test confirms unattended operations.
 Parallel testing at the field station under operational conditions will also inherently demonstrate compliance.

 Result: